bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/assignment.md

 > 'blue bicycle'

+---

-* `def random_float(min_val, max_val):`
+2) `def random_float(min_val, max_val):`

-Write a function that returns a random float sampled from a uniform distribution with a minimum value of `min_val` and a maximum value of `max_val`.
+Write a function that returns a random **float** sampled from a uniform distribution with a minimum value of `min_val` and a maximum value of `max_val`.

+---

-* `random_bowling_score():`
+3) `random_bowling_score():`

 Write a function that when called returns a random **integer** between 0 and 300.

+---

-* `def silly_tuple():`
+4) `def silly_tuple():`

 Write a function that when called returns a tuple that contains three items. the first should be a random adjective-noun string, the second should be a float representing a star-rating between 1 and 5 - rounded to one decimal place.
-And the third item should be a randome bowling score between 0 and 300.
+And the third item should be a random bowling score between 0 and 300.

 Examples: